johnnytbz/johnnytbz.github.io/_posts/2020-03-19-minishift-setup-for-windows10.md

 from the host machine browser: https://192.168.99.100:8443/console/

-Make a shared hotfolder from host machine to Minishift by creating an empty folder to the host machine and saying:
+Make a shared hotfolder from host machine to Minishift by creating an empty folder to the host machine:
 ~~~
 minishift hostfolder add --type sshfs --source C:\path\to\the\host\folder --target /mnt/sda1/share share
 ~~~
-Mount the host folder by saying:
+Mount the host folder:
 ~~~
 minishift hostfolder mount share
 ~~~